tangleintel/vllm-fork/docs/source/getting_started/gaudi-installation.rst

 Warmup
 ------------

-Warmup is an optional, but highly recommended step occuring before vLLM server starts listening.
+Warmup is an optional, but highly recommended step occurring before vLLM server starts listening.
 It executes a forward pass for each bucket with dummy data.
-The goal is to pre-compile all graphs and not incur any graph compilation overheads within bucket boundries during server runtime.
+The goal is to pre-compile all graphs and not incur any graph compilation overheads within bucket boundaries during server runtime.
 Each warmup step is logged during vLLM startup:

 .. code-block::